rbw/aiosnow/docs/reference/models/table/example.rst

 Example
 =======

-This example illustrates how a custom :class:`~snow.models.table.TableSchema` can be used with the :meth:`~snow.Snow.get_table` factory method for producing a :class:`~snow.models.table.TableModel`.
+This example illustrates how a custom :class:`~aiosnow.models.table.TableSchema` can be used with the :meth:`~aiosnow.Snow.get_table` factory method for producing a :class:`~aiosnow.models.table.TableModel`.

 .. code-block:: python

-    from snow import Snow, model
+    from aiosnow import Snow, model

     class Incident(model.schema.TableSchema):
         class Meta: